- About Us

 Scholarships: The scholarships will provide full tuition, required fees and a special allocation of up to $900 per year for required books and required equipment for four years of undergraduate study leading to a baccalaureate degree at any Indiana public or private college or university accredited by the North Central Association of Colleges and Schools.

 Eligibility: The program is open to all Indiana residents who have graduated by the end of June 2018, with a diploma from an accredited Indiana high school and who have been accepted to pursue a full-time baccalaureate course of study beginning in the fall of 2018 at an accredited public or nonprofit private college or university in Indiana.

 Requirements: To pursue four years of undergraduate study on a full-time basis leading to a baccalaureate degree at an Indiana college.
 Keep the Community Foundation apprised of their academic status during college and post-graduation status (education and/or employment) for at least ten years after graduation.

 View Recipient Guidelines & Timeline

 Statewide: This year statewide 142 Indiana residents will receive the awards.

 Criteria: Each foundation sets the selection criteria and procedures that they use.
 Criteria for Howard County were:

-NOTE: In the application’s scholastic profile request to guidance counselors, the transcript required is the first semester of the student’s senior year.
-This may not be available until the first of January.
+NOTE: In the application’s scholastic profile request to guidance counselors, the transcript required is the second semester of the student’s junior year.